-W. W. Rostow, economist and political theorist, a significant player in shaping American policy in Southeast Asia and an advocate of capitalism and free enterprise, identifies three conditions that made possible the birth of development economics in the early 1980s - wartime planning for the post-IInd World War period, 19 the shift during 1948-49 from European reconstruction towards developing regions, 20 and the Korean war, all of which meant that foreign aid took the form of security rather than development for about a decade (Rostow 1990).
-It is by now well known that the 1950s were a period that saw the establishment of connections between development theory and policy, with major resolutions for the economic development of under-developed countries, and in the latter 50s, increased development assistance.
-The 1960s further saw the formation of the Alliance for Progress for Latin American nations, and a 27 per cent increase in official development assistance by OECD countries between 1960 and 1965.
-21 With increased growth rates but mass poverty and
+W. W. Rostow identifies three conditions that made possible the birth of development economics in the early 1980s - wartime planning for the post-war period (this included the Bretton Woods conference, the institution of the Food and Agriculture Organization, the setting up of the regional commissions for Asia and the Far East), the movement of the setting for policy and thought during the years 1948-49 from European reconstruction towards developing regions (the first loans being sanctioned, Truman's speech on the Trusteeship of Palestine in the 1948 UN General Assembly), and the Korean war, all of which meant that foreign aid took the form of security rather than development for about a decade.
+The 1950s were a period that saw the establishment of connections between development theory and policy, with major resolutions for the economic development of under-developed countries, and in the latter 50s, increased development assistance.
+The 1960s saw the Alliance for Progress for Latin American nations, and a 27% increase in official development assistance by OECD countries between 1960 and 1965.
+With increased growth rates but mass poverty and unemployment, there was also an intellectual revolt against the orthodox development positions of the '60s, with a resultant mooting of the "basic human needs" strategy.
+The year 1969 saw publication of the Partners in Development: Report of the Commission on International Development that led to the Columbia Declaration of 1970.
+There was also the discovery of the second oil stock in 1979-80, and the Iranian revolution.